 The slippery side of anger is that it tells us we are justified in our reaction.
 That justification can lead to saying and doing things that normally, most of us, wouldn’t dream of doing otherwise.
-Where does anger start?
+And often leads to regret, guilt, and shame when we act on impulses of fueled by anger.
+So, where does anger start?
+What can you do to shift from destructive reactions to constructive responses when you feel angry?

 REAL WORLD EXAMPLE OF CHAIN OF ANGER

-Last week, I woke up to find out that in the middle of the night, South Korea went under martial law for 6 hours and then it was overturned by Parliament.
+In December 2024, I woke up to find out that in the middle of the night, South Korea went under martial law for 6 hours and then it was overturned by Parliament.
 It all happened while I was sleeping.
-I wouldn’t have known anything about it for a bit if it wasn’t for Greg’s brother reaching out to us.
-Thanks to all of those who thought of us when they heard the news to see if we were doing okay!
+I wouldn’t have known anything about it if it wasn’t for Greg’s brother reaching out to us to make sure we were okay.

 Things are still unfolding, but life is pretty normal here on Jeju Island, and I’m sure the same is true for most South Koreans.
 I’ve read a bit about some of the recent political history here since I was curious what would have led President Yoon to declare martial law when no major threats were happening to lead to this decision.